Is the Go City Amsterdam Pass worth it? 2025

 - Heineken and Madam Tussauds are exclusive to Go City

-- The Rijksmuseum and the Amsterdam Lookout is included.
+- The Rijksmuseum and the Amsterdam Lookout are included.

 - Tours like to the Zaanse Schans, and in season, the Keukenhof